DanielObirije/Highly-available-3-tier-architecture/README.md

  ## Purpose

- This project demonstrates how **Terraform can be used to build and manage a secure, scalable, and highly available AWS environment as code**.
+ This project demonstrates how **Terraform can be used to build and manage a secure, scalable, and highly available AWS environment as code**..